Mater Maria

 Responsibilities & Expectations

-• Coordinate your and your baby’s medical services
+• Coordinate their own and their baby’s medical care

-• Execute your assigned chores in a timely manner
+• Complete assigned household responsibilities in a timely manner